rianadon/timer-bar-card/README.md

 compressed: true
 filter: true # So only the running and scheduled stations are shown
 ```

+Be sure to check out the Irrigation Unlimited and RainMachine [examples](https://github.com/rianadon/timer-bar-card#integration-support-status) if you use a different irrigation controller.

 ### Use with unsupported entities